-Brock has a long history of collaboration with community partners in areas related to teaching, learning, research and innovation.
+Brock has a long history of collaboration with community partners in areas related to teaching, learning, research, innovation and service.
 All good partnerships are based on trust, respect and a reciprocal understanding of the terms under which the partnership operates.

 While relationships and collaborations can develop between Brock and our community partners organically, they may also be formalized through a Memorandum of Understanding (MOU).
 The purpose of an MOU is to formalize an existing or new relationship and to establish a framework within which further collaboration may develop.
-An MOU identifies the scope, timelines, resources and activities between partnering organizations, and establishes mechanisms for tracking and reporting metrics.
+An MOU identifies the scope, timelines, priorities, resources and activities between partnering organizations, and establishes mechanisms for tracking and reporting metrics.
+These collaborations support Brock University’s strategic priority to support the life and vitality of the Niagara Region and beyond and provide an opportunity to build capacity by aligning the University’s resources with the community’s needs.

 Brock’s Memorandum of Understandings